-776 flows.
+This method is used to study 10 turbidity currents, which occurred over ~4 months in the upper Congo Canyon.
+They are the most prolonged (up to 10 days), and some of the most powerful (up to 3 m/s) turbidity currents, yet measured.
+Three types of flow are seen, only one of which was described previously (Azpiroz-Zabala et al., 2017).
+The first two types of flow are sustained for 5-10 days, while the third type of flow last for ~1 day.
+Strong bimodality in flow duration may result from where flows originate, how they stretch, or other factors.
+All three types of flow are mainly dilute (0.2% to 0.002% by volume sediment), and fine-grained ( $D{50}$ of ~12 μm) suspensions.
+However, the first type of prolonged flow also contains a short-lived near-bed layer at its front, which is much coarser grained or dense than the rest of the flow.
+The other long-duration flows are somewhat weaker and thinner and lack this near-bed zone of coarser material or higher concentrations, which is also absent in the final type of even weaker short-duration flows.
 Maximum velocity in profiles through the body of the two types of prolonged flow is consistently 0.8-0.9 m/s, despite substantial variations in flow thickness.
-This suggests that these 777 flows tend towards an equilibrium velocity, which is sufficient to suspend canyon-floor material.
-778 We show how internal tides in the Congo Canyon induce periodic variations in internal velocities 779 and mixing within the turbidity currents.
-A comparison of gravitational driving forces and flow 780 speeds suggests that friction coefficients are much lower than previously thought, and that 781 bottom friction dominates friction at the top interface due to mixing.
-The estimated annual 782 sediment flux via submarine turbidity currents (~41 Mt/yr) is comparable to that of the River 783 784 Congo, indicating highly efficient sediment routing to the deep-ocean, which has important implications for transfer of organic carbon and pollutants (e.g. microplastics) to the deep sea.
-785 This study provides the first detailed measurements of sediment concentrations within multiple 786 full-scale oceanic turbidity currents, which is perhaps the single most important parameter for 787 understanding how these submarine flows work, and their role in global sediment redistribution.
-788
+This suggests that these flows tend toward an equilibrium velocity, which is sufficient to suspend canyon floor material.
+We show how internal tides in the Congo Canyon induce periodic variations in internal velocities and mixing within the turbidity currents.
+A comparison of gravitational driving forces and flow speeds suggests that friction coefficients are much lower than previously thought, and that bottom friction dominates friction at the top interface due to mixing.
+The estimated annual sediment flux via submarine turbidity currents (~41 Mt/year) is comparable to that of the River Congo, indicating highly efficient sediment routing to the deep ocean, which has important implications for transfer of organic carbon and pollutants (e.g., microplastics) to the deep sea.
+This study ine flows work and their role in global sediment redistribution.

-789 Acknowledgments
+Acknowledgments

-We thank Chevron for access to this exceptional dataset.
+We thank Chevron for access to this exceptional data set.
 We also thank Jon Wood (Ocean Data Technology) and others involved in collecting data.
-DP and SM recognise internal funding via HEIF at the University of Hull.
-EP was supported by a Leverhulme Trust Early Career Fellowship (ECF-2018-267).
-We acknowledge funding from the Natural Environment Research Council (NERC), including the following grants: NE/P005780/1, NE/P009190/1, NE/ M017540/1, NE/S009965/1, NE/L009358/1, NE/N012798/1 and NE/R015953/1.
-All data

-- supporting the results in this paper are available online through NOAA's National Centers for - 797 Environmental Information (https://accession.nodc.noaa.gov/0209071).
+D. P. and S. M. recognize internal funding via HEIF at the University of Hull.
+D. P. was supported through funding from the European Research Council (ERC) under the European Union's Horizon 2020 Research and Innovation Programme (Grant Agreement no. 72955).
+E. P. was supported by a Leverhulme Trust Early Career Fellowship (ECF-2018-267).
+We acknowledge funding from the Natural Environment Research Council (NERC), including the following Grants: NE/P005780/1, NE/P009190/1, NE/M017540/1, NE/S009965/1, NE/L009358/1, NE/N012798/1, and NE/R015953/1.
+All data supporting the results in this paper are available online through NOAA's National Centers for Environmental Information (https:// accession.nodc.noaa.gov/0209071).